• Skip to primary navigation

 Maybe the tenant’s organisations should agitate for the law to be changed to permit tenants to take in a lodger in suitable circumstances?

-Filed Under: Just thinking Tagged With: lodgers
+Filed Under: News and comment Tagged With: Just thinking, lodgers

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Comments